 ACC contributes to the cost of consultations if the claim is approved.
-A part charge applies plus a fee for the registration of a new ACC Claim.
+A part charge applies.
 We can easily access radiology (Xrays) via Pacific Radiology if further tests are required.
-Fees may apply.

 Sickness and ACC Certificates

 Sickness certificates and ACC forms can be a source of concern.
 Strict legal and ethical restrictions are imposed on doctors supplying certificates to patients.
 A certificate may only be issued after the patient has been examined by the doctor.
 Please make an appointment if you require a medical certificate.